Seeman Wiki, Biography, Age, Caste, Father, Speech | Naam Tamilar Katchi - TheNewsTrace

 Seeman Profile

-He took up movie course as a occupation in his preliminary degree after being impressed by way of the movies of his mentor, Bharathi Raja, and Manivannan.
-Seeman began his occupation by way of directing Panchalankurichi, a village motion movie starring Prabhu and Madhubala.
-In 2006, he got here again with a a hit movie Thambi with actor Madhavan.
+He took up movie route as a profession in his preliminary degree after being impressed by way of the movies of his mentor, Bharathi Raja, and Manivannan.
+Seeman began his profession by way of directing Panchalankurichi, a village motion movie starring Prabhu and Madhubala.
+In 2006, he got here again with a a success movie Thambi with actor Madhavan.

-Seeman grew to become actor with the movie Pori the place he performed the function of a Malaysian Businessman.
+Seeman became actor with the movie Pori the place he performed the position of a Malaysian Businessman.
 The similar yr he directed the affection tale Vaazhthugal once more with Madhavan and Bhavana, with each unmarried phrase used within the film being written in natural Tamil.
-Seeman performed a lead function in Director and his mentor Manivannan’s Nagaraja Cholan MA, MLA.
+Seeman performed a lead position in Director and his mentor Manivannan’s Nagaraja Cholan MA, MLA.

-Seeman was once the Leader Coordinator of the group “Naam Thamizhar Iyakkam” which grew to become as a political celebration “Naam Thamizhar Katchi” within the yr 2010.
-Tamil Nadu Executive prisoned him for supporting Sri Lankan Tamil folks and the Liberation Tigers of Tamil Eelam and for addressing Velupillai Prabhakaran as chief of all Tamil’s in his hardline speeches.
+Seeman was once the Leader Coordinator of the group “Naam Thamizhar Iyakkam” which became as a political celebration “Naam Thamizhar Katchi” within the yr 2010.
+Tamil Nadu Govt prisoned him for supporting Sri Lankan Tamil other people and the Liberation Tigers of Tamil Eelam and for addressing Velupillai Prabhakaran as chief of all Tamil’s in his hardline speeches.

 He believes that Velupillai Prabhakaran is the nationwide chief of all Tamils and the icon for Tamil liberation.
-He was once arrested two times with out trial beneath the draconian Nationwide Safety Act by way of the ruling DMK-Congress executive, first for talking in prefer of the LTTE and once more for protesting the killing of a Tamil fisherman by way of the Sri Lankan Army.
+He was once arrested two times with out trial below the draconian Nationwide Safety Act by way of the ruling DMK-Congress govt, first for talking in desire of the LTTE and once more for protesting the killing of a Tamil fisherman by way of the Sri Lankan Army.

 In 2014 parliamentary elections, Seeman has mentioned that the Naam Tamilar Katchi would marketing campaign for the defeat of the applicants fielded by way of the DMDK, Congress, and BJP the place they’re contesting.
-The 3 major events misplaced all of the constituencies they contested in Tamil Nadu excluding BJP who win their most effective seat in Kanniyakumari.
+The 3 major events misplaced the entire constituencies they contested in Tamil Nadu excluding BJP who win their handiest seat in Kanniyakumari.

 Naam Tamilar Katchi